 The media work with stories.
 Human brains are wired for stories.
 But what is a story?

-The ‘story’ is the basic building block of a newspaper, blog, magazine or broadcast.
+The ‘story’ is the basic building block of a newspaper, blog, magazine, press release or broadcast.
 It’s their job to find and communicate stories, but if you understand what a story is and why it is so important you will find your media relations will be much more successful.
 Similarly, if you can learn to tell a good story, science says you can improve your blogs and marketing.

 But what is a story?